 There are a number of ways of getting a job offer from a Canadian employer while you are overseas.

 Frankly, the easiest way of getting a job offer from a Canadian employer is by networking: do you have relatives or friends in Canada?
 Does anyone you know well have relatives or friends in Canada?
 Can you make use of your fellow countrymen in Canada to get your foot in the door?
 Knowing the right people is unfortunately the easiest way of securing that job offer.

 Whether or not that job offer is any good depends on whether or not your future employer can get a positive Labour Market Impact Assessment (LMIA, formerly LMO).
-An LMIA is permission from Canada's Ministry of Employment and Human Development Canada to hire a foreign worker for a job for which no Canadian citizen or permanent resident can be found.
+An LMIA is permission from Canada's Ministry of Employment and Social Development Canada to hire a foreign worker for a job for which no Canadian citizen or permanent resident can be found.
 And that's where knowing the right people will not help.
 LMIAs are issued based on the needs of the Canadian economy.
 So if your friend knows a guy who needs a new admin assistant, but there are tons of unemployed admin assistants in that area of Canada, you are likely out of luck.